 - NSAIDs (such as ibuprofen or aspirin): These OTC drugs are anti-inflammatory, which means they can help temporarily reduce pain.
 However, when our body is sending us a pain signal, it’s the body’s way of communicating that something is wrong.
-Occasionally we need that bandaid until we can really treat the problem and keep it from returning.
+Occasionally we need a quick fix to ease the discomfort.
 However, it’s important to take them only as directed, as too much ibuprofen or aspirin can be detrimental to your health.
 That’s why it’s best to focus on long-term solutions (listed below!) that will get rid of your pain for good.

-- Heating pad: If you’ve never pressed a heating pad against your aching abdomen when you’re experiencing menstrual cramps, you’re missing out.
-A heated patch or wrap can boost circulation to your abdomen while simultaneously relaxing your uterus muscles.
-One study shows that using a heat wrap is even more effective for relieving menstrual cramps than taking pain relievers!
+- Heating pad: A heated pad or wrap can boost circulation to your abdomen while simultaneously relaxing your uterus muscles.
+Using a heat wrap can be just as effective for relieving menstrual cramps as taking pain relievers!

-- Warm bath: A warm bath is relaxing no matter what physical state you’re in, but it’s especially comforting when you’re experiencing period cramps.
+- Warm bath: A warm bath is relaxing no matter what, but it’s especially comforting when you’re experiencing period cramps.
 The warmth from the water works the same way a heating pad does and helps relax your cramping muscles so you can experience some relief.
 For even more relaxing benefits, try adding Epsom salt to your bathwater.
 The magnesium in the salt helps to reduce cramping.
-Magnesium is also an important mineral for our blood vessel walls.
+Magnesium is also an important mineral for blood vessel walls.

 While short-term fixes are nice, wouldn’t it be even better if you could implement long-term changes that would help you avoid getting cramps in the first place?
 Well, ladies, you can.
 Here are some of the top lifestyle changes that can result in less painful periods and improved quality of life.

 - Nutritional supplements: Certain vitamins and minerals are very good for reducing period pain.
 They include fish oil, B vitamins, calcium, and magnesium.
 Additionally, nutritional supplements such as Hertime Daily combine natural micronutrients that are known to balance and correct female hormones.
 Since hormone imbalance may be to blame for cramping and other PMS symptoms, taking such supplements regularly may help minimize your monthly pain while helping you feel better overall.
-Drinking just one packet of Hertime every day is a quick and easy way to actually fix the underlying culprit of your period pain.
+Drinking just one packet of Hertime every day is a quick, easy, and delicious way to actually fix the underlying source of your period pain.

 - Good sleep: Did you know insomnia can increase your risk of dysmenorrhea?
 Sufficient sleep can reduce menstrual pain, so try to get at least six to eight hours of shuteye every night.

 - Proper hydration: Our bodies need water to function properly.
 When we become dehydrated, our muscles are more prone to cramping.
-For this reason and others, we should aim to get at least six to eight glasses of water per day, especially during the menstrual phase of our cycle.
+Aim to get at least six to eight glasses of water per day, especially during the menstrual phase of our cycle.

 - Yoga: Exercise in all its forms is a great way to boost overall health and reduce menstrual cramps.
 Yoga is one practice that has been shown to cause significant reductions in period pain for women who participated in yoga classes for 12 weeks.
 Yoga poses also involve stretching, which can ease menstrual pain by helping the abdominal muscles lengthen and relax.

-The truth is, cramps can be annoying, but they don’t have to be “just a fact of life.”
-These home remedies, quick-fix solutions, and long-term lifestyle changes can help us reduce our period pain.
 Balancing our hormones is a great place to start.
-Hertime Daily is an ally we want to have in our corner.
-Just one serving daily can help ease cramps, reduce menstrual flow, minimize bloating, and increase energy.
-It’s a solution that works for women of all ages and menstrual stages.
+Hertime is an ally we want to have in our corner.
+Just one serving daily can help soothe cramps, level mood swings, ease bloating, and support normal cycles.
+It’s a solution worth trying for women of all ages and menstrual stages.